 Guy Hedreen is Amos Lawrence Professor of Art at Williams College, specializing in Greek pottery.
 He is interested in the influence of religion, poetry, narrative, and social history on Greek art, particularly vase painting.
 He explores the nuanced relationship between pictorial narratives and the ancient literature, between the image and the written word.
 He has been awarded with several honors, such as the Guggenheim fellowship, Rome Prize fellowship, NEH fellowship, and Clark fellowship.
 His recent research delves into the relationships between Dionysus, satyrs, sexuality, and gender.

 Julio Rucabado is the curator of pre-Columbian art at the Museo de Arte de Lima in Peru.
 He is interested in Moche iconography, power, and politics in ancient Peru, particularly transformations and transitions.
-He has served as co-director of the San Jose de Moro Archaeological Project, where his research focused on the collapse and reorganization of the societies of Jequetepeque during the Transitional Period.
+He has worked as a research associate of the San Jose de Moro Archaeological Project, where his research focused on the collapse and reorganization of the societies of Jequetepeque during the Transitional Period.
 He also investigated connections between the Moche and other societies, as well as the relationship/interconnectivity between the coastal and mountain regions of the Moche state.

 Need help?